sarangspadalkar/hangmanGame/README.md

         npm start

 The application will start on localhost at port 3000 on the default browser.
+You can also check out the porject [here](https://hangman-game-us-states.herokuapp.com/).